Anshita1Saxena/Word-Sense-Disambiguation/README.md

 ## Experiment File Information:-
 `results_log_file.txt` contains the accuracy of all the model experiments, which is generated once we run the code.
 It contains 78 experiments done on 4 models with different parameter settings.

+To run this code-script, the command is given below:-

+python -W ignore .\loader_main.py

 ## Collective Information
 `nlp_report_final.pdf` file contains the information related to problem setup, dataset generation, analysis and model discussion, results, and model success/failures for improvement.

-To run this code-script, the command is given below:-

-python -W ignore .\loader_main.py
+## Feedback Info